 If someone in Arcata loses their life because another person or entity was negligent or reckless, the family of the deceased may be able to get compensation for that loss.
 Although there is no compensation significant enough to ease the grief of a family who has lost a loved one, holding the at-fault party responsible can help them continue their recovery.
 Talking to a compassionate wrongful death lawyer about their loss can help start that journey.

 We offer a grieving family a sympathetic but aggressive approach toward claiming the compensation they deserve following the unexpected death of a loved one.
 We are committed to holding the negligent party responsible for their actions while treating you like a member of our own family.
-We have many resources for those who are grieving the loss of a loved one.
+We have many resources for those grieving the loss of a loved one.
 Reach out to us to have your questions answered.
 There is no charge to call and talk to us about the legalities of filing a wrongful death claim.
 We take cases on a contingent fee basis.
 This means you pay only if we recover compensation.The Basis of a Wrongful Death Claim

 A claim for wrongful death is basically one brought against the at-fault party on behalf of their deceased loved one.
 Wrongful deaths are civil lawsuits that are filed by the family.
-If the act was intentional and charges placed against the at-fault party in criminal court, it can result in a prison sentence.
+If the act was intentional and charges are placed against the at-fault party in criminal court, it can result in a prison sentence.
 A claim for wrongful death can be filed in civil court in addition.
 Common types of wrongful death claims are:

 - Traffic collisions that involve a motor vehicle, pedestrian, bicycle rider, or others who died due to a person's or other entity's negligent actions.

-- Accidents resulting in death because of an unsafe product that was manufactured or designed improperly;
+- Accidents resulting in death because of an unsafe product that was manufactured or designed.

 - A wrongful death that happens on a private, state, or federal property because of poor maintenance.